 The are multiple varieties of Ganchos.
 We have explored the 4 most common ones, today we’re exploring a variant of the idea known as the ‘Gooey’ Gancho.
 Specifically what makes it ‘Gooey’ and how does it get it’s name.
 The reason this variety of Gancho is called ‘Gooey’ has everything to do with the speed of the Gancho itself, but it also has to do with the choice of the Gancho in certain respects, as you’ll see.
 That said, let’s talk about ‘Gooey’ Ganchos.

-What is a ‘Gooey’ Gancho ?
-In specific it means that while this particular variety is usually executed from the Follower’s position, the Lead can and should under certain conditions engage in the same variation but not for the same reasons that the Follower will.
-So what is it ?
-In specific it is a slow motion Gancho, and in particular the ‘Launching’ leg of the dancer who is being “Gancho’d”.
+A ‘Gooey’ Gancho is a variety of Gancho that is usually executed from either the Follower’s or Lead’s position.
+It is a slow-motion Gancho, and in particular the ‘Launching’ leg of the dancer who is being “Gancho’d”.
 Everything prior to the Gancho happening is not the ‘Gooey’ part.
 The ‘Gooey’ part comes when the leg that is being lifted moves to engage the hooking action of the Gancho in a very slow, but very deliberate way.
-Very slow. 🙂
+Very slow. 🙂 Hence the ‘Gooey’ part.

 Tango Warning: Before we go any further, it is strongly recommended that you watch the 4 Common Ganchos first and have practiced them religiously before attempting these.
 This is not something a beginner should attempt in any way, shape, or form.
 This is clearly very advanced material.
 The material in this video should only be attempted by someone who has mastered their walk (sans wobbling or wavering, or needing to hold on to anyone in any way, shape, or form, and that includes forward steps, back steps, and side steps for both roles).
 And so that we’re absolutely crystal clear here because every beginner lead asks this question “how long should I have been dancing before I try these ?”.
 There is no rational answer to this question because time is not the factor that makes a damned bit of difference.
 Time on the floor is what makes a difference!
 So 6 months ?
 A year ?
 Two years ?
 No. Not that kind of time.
 However a good telltale sign that you may be ready for leading these movements is you have stopped watching the Follower’s feet, you have stopped using your arms to lead things, you understand and can employ a ‘no’ (or null) lead, you can employ disassociation without thinking about it.